 - 3. Check that all buttons are properly seated before proceeding. - 4.
-Assemble the oscilloscope by performing the installation procedure for each module that was removed.
+Assemble the oscilloscope by performing the installation procedure in reverse order for each module that was removed.

 Troubleshooting

 This section contains information and procedures to help you isolate a defective module in the oscilloscope.